UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities Staff - Prof Catrin H Williams

 ‘Newid Hinsawdd a’r Weledigaeth Apocalyptaidd’, Y Traethodydd, 2009, 226-35.

-‘Inspecting an Aerial Photograph of John’s Engagement with Sources’, “What We Have Heard from the Beginning”: The Past, Present and Future of Johannine Studies, ed.
-T. Thatcher (Waco: Baylor University Press, 2007), 83-86.
+‘Inspecting an Aerial Photograph of John’s Engagement with Sources’, in Tom Thatcher (ed.), “What We Have Heard from the Beginning”: The Past, Present and Future of Johannine Studies, Waco: Baylor University Press, 2007, 83-86.

-‘Isaiah and Johannine Christology’, “As Those Who Are Taught”: The Reception of Isaiah from the LXX to the SBL, eds.
-P.K.
-Tull & C.M.
-McGinnis (Atlanta: Scholars Press, 2006), 107-24.
+‘Isaiah and Johannine Christology’, in Patricia K. Tull and Claire M. McGinnis (eds), “As Those Who Are Taught”: The Reception of Isaiah from the LXX to the SBL, SBL Symposium Series 27, Atlanta: Scholars Press, 2006, 107-24.

-‘Isaiah in John’s Gospel’, Isaiah in the New Testament, eds.
-S. Moyise & M.J.J.
-Menken (London/New York: T&T Clark International, 2005), 101-17.
+‘Isaiah in John’s Gospel’, in Steve Moyise and Maarten J.J.
+Menken (eds), Isaiah in the New Testament, London/New York: T&T Clark International, 2005, 101-17.

-‘Interpretations of the Identity and Role of Jesus’, The Biblical World, ed.
-J. Barton (London: Routledge, 2003), Vol. II, 332-56.
+‘Interpretations of the Identity and Role of Jesus’, in John Barton (ed.), The Biblical World, London: Routledge, 2002, Vol. II, 332-56.

 ‘“I Am” or “I Am He”?
-Self-Declaratory Pronouncements in the Fourth Gospel and Rabbinic Tradition’, Jesus in Johannine Tradition, eds.
-R.T.
-Fortna & T. Thatcher (Louisville: Westminster John Knox Press, 2001), 343-52.
+Self-Declaratory Pronouncements in the Fourth Gospel and Rabbinic Tradition’, in Robert T. Fortna and Tom Thatcher (eds), Jesus in Johannine Tradition, Louisville: Westminster John Knox Press, 2001, 343-52.

-Examination of doctorates
+Examination of doctoral theses

 - ‘John’s Gospel and Intimations of Apocalyptic’, Bangor University, July 2010 (partly funded by Bible Society).